ABOUT ALFRED WALLIS

 In 1890 at the age of 35, Alfred Wallis moved to St Ives where he set up a business as a marine stores dealer.
 From about 1912, after the business closed, he worked for the next ten years or so as an odd job man for a local antiques dealer.
 When his wife, Susan died in 1922, he found himself alone, and so took up painting “for company”.

-His paintings are truly naive, totally untutored and uninhibited.
+The St. Ives artist's paintings are truly naive, totally untutored and uninhibited.
 Perspective is largely ignored, and the size of an object will vary according to the importance he placed upon it!
 He had no regard at all for “proper artist’s” paints – preferring to use ordinary household or ship’s paint (and indeed anything else that came to hand – pencil, crayon, etc).
 He was also happy to paint on whatever scrap of material came his way – often using bits of old cardboard salvaged from the local grocer.
 These he would cut into irregular shapes to suit his purpose.

 ALFRED WALLIS MEETING BEN NICHOLSON